 Are chemical sunscreens safe to use?
 I've read they are toxic so I'm considering switching to organic sunscreen."

-The Therapeutic Goods Administration (TGA) regulates sunscreens ensuring that only approved ingredients, including chemicals, which have been assessed for quality and safety, are used in each product.
+The Therapeutic Goods Administration (TGA) regulates sunscreens in Australia, ensuring that only approved ingredients, including chemicals, which have been assessed for quality and safety, are used in each product.
 Given there have been many rigorous scientific reviews, there is now very strong evidence that the list of commonly used active ingredients used in sunscreen do not pose a concern for human health.

-As long as your sunscreen meets these requirements, what brand or ingredients you choose is up to you.
+As long as your sunscreen meets these requirements, what brand or ingredients you choose is up to you - it is important you find one you like as you will then be more likely to use it and reapply.
 To check if something is TGA approved, look for the reference to say that the product compiles with AS/NZS 2604:2012.
 Be wary of products that aren’t TGA approved, aren’t actually a sunscreen or are homemade as these products won’t have been properly tested for effectiveness and may not provide proper sun protection.

 Sunscreen should not be used as the only line of defence against the sun, be sure to protect yourself in five ways to minimise the risk of skin cancer – slip on sun protective clothing, slop on SPF30 or higher sunscreen, slap on a broad brim hat, seek shade and slide on sunglasses when the UV is 3 or above.
 Those who are worried about sunscreens might choose to primarily rely on other forms of sun protection, like protective clothing, hat and shade.